A place will express itself through the human being just as it does through its wild flowers. – Lawrence Durrell

 EXPLORE THE TOPIC TOGETHER.
 Talk about…

 Today our Creating Home group explored the structure and meaning of our congregation’s child dedication service.
 You might wish to ask your child what they think the ceremony means.
-If they are unsure, you can share that a child dedication is a way both to recognize and honor the particular child, and to promise that the community will be there for that child as he or she grows.
-If your child has been dedicated in your congregation, tell him/her what the ceremony was like.
-Ask your child if he/she feels the congregation is holding up their promise.
+If they are unsure, you can share that a child dedication is a way both to recognize and honor the particular child, and to promise that the community will be there for that child as they grow.
+If your child has been dedicated in your congregation, tell them what the ceremony was like.
+Ask your child if they feel the congregation is holding up their promise.
 What happens in your faith community that makes your child feel recognized and supported?
 What more could happen?

-If your child has not been dedicated, and if your congregation does dedication ceremonies for older children, you might ask your child whether he/she would like to be part of such a ceremony.
-What would it mean to him or her to take part?
+If your child has not been dedicated, and if your congregation does dedication ceremonies for older children, you might ask your child whether they would like to be part of such a ceremony.
+What would it mean to them to take part?

 EXTEND THE TOPIC TOGETHER.
 Try…

 You can have your own child dedication ceremony at home, reminding your child(ren) that a family, like a faith home, has a sacred covenant to care for and cherish the children.
 Here is a blessing that you can do with your children at home.
 You will need to gather symbols of earth, air, water and fire beforehand.

 (Child’s name), may you be blessed by water, by a mind fluid enough to ever seek new ground and new insights; a heart which understands the depths of human emotion; hands gentle as a running stream.
 (Touch head, chest and hands with water.)